yongenportkey/nus-workshop-2024-microsite/docs/intro.md

 # Introduction

-This is a demo site created for the aelfinity workshop.
+This is a demo site created for the AELF NUS Workshop 2024.

 # Objective